yh17/E12b-Github/README.md

 >>>>>> master
 ```

 These are the areas you will need to edit.
 Remove the Development2 changes (as well as the <<<<< and ===== lines), and press the "Mark as Resolved" button.
+Then press the "Commit merge" button.

+You should now be back on the Pull Request page and see that This branch has no conflicts with the base branch.
+Press the "Merge pull request" button.
+Confirm the merge.

+This is one possible model for collaborating on a single repository.
 In a collaborative project, multiple people can Clone a single repository.
 If each of them is working in their own branch, then the repository owner can assume the responsibility of merging those changes back to the main branch.
-This is one possible model for collaborating on a single repository.

 When you have completed the exercise, update the LICENSE and README.md, and turn in the URL of your repository on Canvas.